cypress-io/circleci-orb/README.md

 Command that installs your application's node modules and Cypress dependencies.

-> ⚠️ Note: this command is only necessary if you plan to execute the `run` command later.
+> ⚠️ Note: this command is only necessary if you plan to execute the `run-tests` command in a separate job.
 Especially if you run the tests on multiple machines in parallel.

 #### Arguments